CSGO Betting – Best Sites And Strategy

 The Valve-sponsored majors

-While CSGO doesn’t have its own International and mostly relies on a very healthy third-party tournament circuit, the crown jewels on the calendar are still the majors sponsored by the developers.
+While CSGO has historically relied on a very healthy third-party tournament circuit, the crown jewels on the calendar are still the majors sponsored by the developers.
 These events feature the best teams from all over the world in a multi-stage format, with successful squads from the previous iteration getting an automatic re-invite and the rest of the spots distributed via a grueling qualification system.

 The tournaments’ rules are regularly changed so their prestige tends to ebb and flow, but no team would ever willingly skip what is undoubtedly the most important tournament in the scene and the one everybody wants to win.
 Valve always selects one of the established third-party organizers to host these events, scheduling either two or three of them in a calendar year.